Whārangi 1: Biography

 Journalist, museum worker, local historian

-Flora Park Cave Calman was born in Wanganui on 3 March 1883, the daughter of Mary Boyce and her husband, George Calman, a storekeeper.
-She received her education at Miss Stedman’s private school and Wanganui Girls’ College.
-On 3 April 1907, at St Paul’s Church, Wanganui, she married Frederick Maurice Spurdle, a partner in a firm of hardware merchants; they were to have three daughters and a son.
-Maurice Spurdle, who had fought in the South African War (1899–1902) and was a keen oarsman, served on the Wanganui Borough Council from 1911 to 1913.
+Flora Park Cave Calman was born in Whanganui on 3 March 1883, the daughter of Mary Boyce and her husband, George Calman, a storekeeper.
+She received her education at Miss Stedman’s private school and Whanganui Girls’ College.
+On 3 April 1907, at St Paul’s Church, Whanganui, she married Frederick Maurice Spurdle, a partner in a firm of hardware merchants; they were to have three daughters and a son.
+Maurice Spurdle, who had fought in the South African War (1899–1902) and was a keen oarsman, served on the Whanganui Borough Council from 1911 to 1913.

-A foundation member of the Wanganui branch of the New Zealand Founders’ Society in 1945, Spurdle was its secretary from 1946 to 1948, president from 1957 until 1971 and then patron until her death.
+A foundation member of the Whanganui branch of the New Zealand Founders’ Society in 1945, Spurdle was its secretary from 1946 to 1948, president from 1957 until 1971 and then patron until her death.
 In 1971 she was awarded a gold badge and a citation for her service to the society.
-Other local interests included membership of the Whanganui Historical Society, the Wanganui Horticultural Society, the Wanganui Social Centre for the Blind, the YWCA and the Pan-Pacific and South-East Asia Women’s Association.
+Other local interests included membership of the Whanganui Historical Society, the Whanganui Horticultural Society, the Whanganui Social Centre for the Blind, the YWCA and the Pan-Pacific and South-East Asia Women’s Association.
 In retirement she travelled extensively through Europe and Asia.

 Flora Spurdle died at her Whanganui home on 7 October 1973, survived by her children.
 Her unpublished stories, anecdotes and memorials form a collection of several notebooks now housed in the Whanganui Regional Museum.
 A woman of ‘strong and independent character’, she was considered by some to be quarrelsome and interfering.
 However, she had a deep commitment to the museum, was energetic in promoting it to the public and was an assiduous collector of historical information and artefacts.